FilmicFirewall/writer-at-large/index.md

 Hello, I'm Usama

-I am writer at large and a self-taught ethical hacker.
+I am a writer and a self-taught ethical hacker.

 My interests are:
 - Data Privacy